88mphapp/docs/docs/mph.md

 The core team's vision is a low issuance for the foreseeable future to don’t wreck liquidity mining program while allowing growth of the deposits TVL in order to generate sustainable profits for MPH stakers.

-Notes: the protocol's parameters will be ended other to the community token holders when the governance system will be launched.
+Notes: the protocol's parameters will be ended over to the community token holders when the governance system will be launched.

 ## MPH Staking rewards (Revenues sharing)